-SECOND BIBLE PRINTED AT BASEL.
+THE SECOND BIBLE PRINTED IN BASEL.
 Berthold Ruppel, who worked with Gutenberg at Mainz and testified on his behalf in the 1455 suit brought by Johann Fust, is generally credited with the introduction of printing to Basel.
-Three books, a Gregorius Moralia in Job, a Nicolaus de Lyra Postilla super Evangelia and the present Latin Bible, all printed in an archaic type modelled on Fust and Schoeffer's 1462 Bible type, are thought to be Ruppel's earliest; of the three, the Gregorius was long given primacy on the basis of a manuscript acquisition date of 1468 in a copy at the Bibliothèque nationale de France, proved in 1938 to be a later forgery.
+The chronology of his early productions, all undated and without place or printer, is uncertain.
+In fact, the earliest conclusive date associated with printing in Basel is 24 December 1471, when a strike of printers' workmen was settled.
+Three books, a Gregorius Moralia in Job, a Nicholaus de Lyra Postilla super Evangelia and the present Latin Bible, all printed in an archaic type modelled on Fust and Schoeffer's 1462 Bible type, are thought to be Ruppel's earliest; of the three, the Gregorius was long given primacy on the basis of a manuscript acquisition date of 1468 in a copy at the Bibliothèque nationale de France, proved in 1938 to be a later forgery.
 Typographical evidence indicates that the Bible preceded the Gregorius, and the annotated edition of BMC proposes that it was executed first, followed by the Nicolaus de Lyra.
-CIBN dates the Bible to c.
-1472-1473, BSB-Ink. to c.
-1473; a terminus ante quem is provided by a rubricator's date of 1474 in the Wolfenbüttel copy.
+Victor Scholderer, summarizing the evidence, concluded that the three books "... a Latin Bible, the Postilla ... and the Gregorius, in that order, should now be definitely accepted as the earliest Basel printing ..."
+(The Library, ser.
+V, vol. 3, 1948, pp. 50-54; reprinted in Fifty Essays).
+CIBN dates the Bible to ca. 1472-1473, BSB-Ink. to ca. 1473; a terminus ante quem is provided by a rubricator's date of 1474 in the Wolfenbttel copy.

 Although Ruppel printed part I and Richel part II of this Bible, they used a single paper stock and the types of the two sections resemble each other.
 Like most other early printed Bibles, this one takes both its text and its format from the tradition established by the Gutenberg Bible.
-It was set probably from Heinrich Eggestein's first Vulgate Bible, which was itself set from a copy of the Gutenberg Bible (cf. P. Needham, 'The Text of the Gutenberg Bible,' in Trasmissione dei testi a stampa nel periodo moderno, vol. 2, Rome 1987, pp. 43-84).
+It was set probably from Heinrich Eggestein's first Vulgate Bible, which was itself set from a copy of the Gutenberg Bible (cf. P. Needham, "The Text of the Gutenberg Bible," in Trasmissione dei testi a stampa nel periodo moderno, vol. 2, Rome 1987, pp. 43-84).
 In part II of this edition the penultimate line was omitted from 31/1v, column 2; in most copies, including this one and the British Library copy, the missing line was stamped in at the foot of the column, and reference marks were provided by the rubricator.
 A few copies of this edition are bound with a four-leaf printed rubrication table.
 In the present copy, however, the guides for the rubricator have been written in the margins in very small script, in continuation of the manuscript tradition.
-HC *3038 (=3044); GW 4213; BMC III, 714 (IC.
-37008) III, 736 (IC.
-37174); BSB-Ink.
-B-416; CIBN B-370; Goff B-538.